JetBrains/kotlin-web-site/docs/topics/compatibility-guide-18.md

 >
 > **Incompatible change type**: source, binary
 >
-> **Short summary**: When a local or anonymous type is returned from an expression-body function without explicitly specified return type,
+> **Short summary**: when a local or anonymous type is returned from an expression-body function without an explicitly specified return type,
 > Kotlin compiler infers (or approximates) the return type using the known supertype of that type.
-> During this, the compiler could infer a non-nullable type where null value could in fact be returned
+> During this, the compiler can infer a non-nullable type where the null value could in fact be returned
 >
 > **Deprecation cycle**:
 >